biopragmatics/bioversions/docs/failures.md

 # Errors

 - failed to resolve DisGeNet
+- failed to resolve KEGG
 - failed to resolve Antibody Registry
-- failed to resolve Zebrafish Information Network